Utility Bill ToolsHome cost calculators

 What usually changes in winter

 Seasonal bills often rise because one or two high-load systems run longer, not because every device changed.
-For this page, the most useful checks are electric heating, heat pumps, space heaters, water heaters, and shorter daylight hours.
+For this page, the most useful checks are electric heating, heat pump backup heat, space heaters, water heaters, cold snaps, and shorter daylight hours.

 Compare the current bill with a milder month by daily kWh and all-in cost per kWh.
 If daily kWh jumped, usage is the likely driver.
 If daily kWh stayed flat, review rate and fee changes.